18F/18f.gsa.gov/_posts/2017-09-19-managing-custom-software-development-in-government-when-youre-not-a-software-engineer.md

 If you can, start off targeting the simplest possible version of your product that works [end to end](https://18f.gsa.gov/2017/01/11/the-best-way-to-build-big-is-to-start-small/), even if that just means a site that displays the text “Hello” but is actually functioning live on the internet somewhere.
 Deploying software is almost always the most difficult part of the whole process.
 By deploying something basic at the beginning, you not only save yourself a lot of future pain, but you’ve already got a live, demo-able product!
 This will come in handy very soon, when you inevitably need to convince your peers that this is an acceptable way of working in government.

-There are a [million](https://modularcontracting.18f.gov/projects/agile-development/) [resources](https://youtu.be/FpBjClJTVQ0) [out](https://18f.gsa.gov/2015/02/11/a-story-of-an-agile-workshop/) [there](https://18f.gsa.gov/2015/08/31/how-playing-with-legos-taught-executives-agile/) to understand agile software development and there are many different ways to do it.
+There are a [million](https://modularcontracting.18f.gov/projects/agile-development/) [resources](https://youtu.be/FpBjClJTVQ0) [out](https://18f.gsa.gov/2015/02/11/a-story-of-an-agile-workshop/) [there](https://18f.gsa.gov/2015/08/31/how-playing-with-legos-taught-executives-agile/) to understand agile software development, and there are many different ways to do it.
 But I often see projects in government missing the very basics, while still having a very elaborate and self-described agile process.
 At a minimum, you must:

 1. Have frequent (measured in weeks not months) demos of working software.
-Showing documents and spreadsheets to the team is not a demo!
+Showing documents and spreadsheets to the team is not a demo.
 2. Have regular retrospectives.
 A dedicated time on a regular basis (usually right after the demos) for your team to think critically about how to improve your team and product going forward.
 3. Prioritize features _ruthlessly_.
 If everything is a priority, then nothing is.